vdasu/lighter-r/README.md

 |     Fred<sub>3</sub>       |    MCF/ MCT+MCF   |      7      |         5       |     1      |
 |     Fred<sub>4</sub>       |    MCF/ MCT+MCF   |      15     |         5       |     1      |

 The quantum cost and the two-qubit cost metrics are adopted from the [RCVIWER+](https://ceit.aut.ac.ir/QDA/RCV.htm) (version 2.5) tool.
-The two-qubit cost for the Fred 4 gate is shown as −5 in it.
-We treat this as an editorial mistake and consider the cost as 5.
+It shows the two-qubit cost for the Fred 4 gate is shown as −5, we treat this as an editorial mistake and consider the cost as 5.

 ## Notes ##
 1. The `-a` option should not be used while proceesing LIGHTER-R (i.e., together with `-q`).